bonthron/wirth1976/README.md

 # wirth
 ## Niklaus Wirth's Algorithms + Data Structures 1976

-Revisiting Niklaus Wirth's classic book.
-45 years later it remains relevant.
+Revisiting Niklaus Wirth's classic book. \
+45 years later- it remains highly relevant. \
-The book is written with Pascal.
+The code examples are Pascal.
 Amazingly, the code still compiles (unchanged) using the 2020 version of Free Pascal. https://www.freepascal.org/

-I'm re-working the algorithms in JavaScript, Python, Scheme, in addition to the original Pascal.\
+In addition to the original Pascal, I'm re-working the algorithms in JavaScript, Python, and Scheme. \
 Learning Pascal is fun!
+I recommend it.

 ![cover](wirth1.jpg?raw=true)